 AWS architecture offers services and capabilities to quickly and easily ingest multiple types of data, such as real-time streaming data and bulk data assets from on-premises storage platforms, as well as data generated and processed by legacy on-premises platforms, such as mainframes and data warehouses.

-There are 3 services offered by AWS for data ingestion
+There are 3 services offered by AWS

 - Amazon Kinesis Firehose